-Our first session is an assessment and consultation, rather than for treatment.
+Our first session is an assessment and consultation, rather than for counselling.
 This allows us to identify your issues, what your needs are, how we might work together and what you wish to gain from your sessions.
-Having just one or two sessions is unlikely to have any significant improvement for you.
+Having just one or two sessions is unlikely to have any significant benefit for you.

 For couples therapy, must we attend all sessions together?

 Ideally you will attend all sessions together as a couple.
 In instances where one of you is unable to attend, I will see the person who can attend.
 The issues that are discussed in this individual session will then be shared at the next session when both partners are present.